ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/DllInterface.md

 but you need to include the header file `ZSIpcTrcDllIf.h` in all files you want to use method tracing.

-Please again refer to @ref _PAGE_Overview_BuildInstructions on how to make the include path to this header file available for your application without linking to the libraries.
+Please again refer to @ref _PAGE_Main_BuildInstructions on how to make the include path to this header file available for your application without linking to the libraries.

-As mentioned in @ref _PAGE_Overview_BuildInstructions you need to add the include path to the header files of the ZSQtLibs to the `target_include_directories` cmake command as
+As mentioned in @ref _PAGE_Main_BuildInstructions you need to add the include path to the header files of the ZSQtLibs to the `target_include_directories` cmake command as
 follows: